USEPA/AMET/docs/AMET_Users_Guide_v1.md

 > $ cd $AMETBASE/scripts\_db/aqExample

-Here, you will see two input files, one C-shell script, and the combine subdirectory.
-The setup\_project.input file is the input file for initializing the project’s database table (discussed later in Section 6).
-The only thing you should need to change in this file is the “$email” variable.
+Here you will see one C-shell script and the combine subdirectory.
 The combine subdirectory is not used for this example; it is discussed later in Section 6.5, “Creating a New AQ Project”.

-The C-shell file aqProject.csh is a wrapper script for calling the R programs that actually create your project and populate the AMET database with the project data.
+The C-shell file aqProject.csh is a wrapper script for calling the R programs that actually create your project (and database if necessary) and populate the AMET database with the project data.
 The variable that you will likely need to change for this project is “AMETBASE”.
 Run the script by typing

 > $ ./aqProject.csh &gt;& log.populate